laro/Cilia/3 Advanced/3 (Smart) Pointers.md

 ## `T*` pointer

 A "raw", plain, classical C/C++ pointer.
-Ownership depends, case by case.
-In Cilia a `T*` typically is without ownership, as for pointers _with_ ownership you would use a `T+` pointer instead.
+In Cilia, a `T*` typically is without ownership, as for pointers _with_ ownership you would use a `T+` pointer instead.
+In C++, ownership depends, case by case.

 A "raw" pointer is considered **unsafe** in Cilia:
 ```